-Why Choose a Vegan Leather in the First Place?
+Why Choose a Vegan Leather Over Animal Leather?

 If you are reading this article, you probably already know that leather is an extremely toxic and destructive industry, due especially to its use of raw animal hide as raw material, chemical tanning procedures utilizing chromium, and the resultant run-off and water pollution caused by these factories that produce leather.
-To say that "vegan leather" in general is just "hype" is basically saying that we are wasting our time trying to provide a cruelty-free alternative to leather.
-With the millions of people who continue to use leather on a daily basis, there is still a booming worldwide animal-hide leather industry, which is only growing.
-If new, innovative, natural, vegan textiles are not made readily available, it will seem to many as though leather is the only option, and this industry riddled with animal cruelty, pollution, and toxic waste will only continue into the future.
+With the millions of people who continue to use leather daily, there is still a booming worldwide animal-hide leather industry, which is only growing.

-So, kudos to anyone looking into switching to vegan leather and putting an end to personally supporting the animal leather industry.
+So, kudos to anyone looking into switching to vegan leather and putting an end to personally supporting the cruelty of the animal leather industry.

-But, once you've reached the decision to look into vegan leathers, things can get even more confusing from there.
-So let's discuss some different types of what can be called "vegan leather," and what you need to know when seeking out vegan leather products.
+But, once you've decided to look into vegan leathers, things can get even more confusing from there.
+So let's discuss some different types of materials that can be called "vegan leather," and what you need to know when seeking out vegan leather products.

-Synthetic leather has been around for a long time, and is often referred to as "faux leather" or "pleather."
+Synthetic leather has been around for many years, and used to be referred to as "faux leather" or "pleather."
 Recently, with the rising popularity of veganism making its way into the public eye, this material has undergone a new "branding" as so-called "vegan leather."
-But this is highly misleading terminology that is simply a corporate make-over meant to put a fresh face on "faux," which has gained a rather negative connotation, in order to entice a whole new, fresh generation of vegan shoppers.
+But this is highly misleading terminology that is simply a corporate make-over meant to put a fresh face on "faux," which has gained a rather negative connotation, to entice a whole new, fresh generation of vegan shoppers.
 This is done with the hope that by using the buzzword "vegan" in synthetic leather marketing, that those looking for vegan products will stop there and ask no further questions.

-In reality, synthetic so-called "vegan" leather is not in accordance with vegan ethics at all.
-Of course, one of the primary tenets of veganism is to not wear, eat, or cause harm to animals.
-But sustainability is also a major tenet of vegan ethics, although sometimes falling second to abstaining from using animal-derived products.
+In reality, synthetic so-called "vegan" leather does not respect vegan ethics.
+One of the primary tenets of veganism is to not wear, eat, or cause harm to animals, but sustainability is also a major tenet of vegan ethics, although sometimes falling second to abstaining from using animal-derived products.

 In an interview with the Sydney Morning Herald, Bonnie Murthy, co-director of one of the most well-known ethical retailers in Australia, echoes this sentiment.
 She states, "The majority of the vegan market is still caught up in seasonal fashion which almost by definition is unsustainable, for example, built-in obsolescence, seduction of new more 'fashionable' looks, short product life, etc." She continues, "While sustainability is central to the true vegan philosophy, in practice it often runs a poor second to the animal-free element".
 (4)

-In my opinion, true veganism is not about following a perfect vegan diet and certainly has nothing to do with creating sensational headlines about vegan bloggers eating a bite of fish.
-Veganism is about compassion for all, and about doing the least harm possible to our planet and all living beings.
+We believe that the vegan mindset means doing our best to do the least harm possible to our planet and all living beings.
 This includes avoiding animal agriculture and the use of petroleum and its derived materials, which both cause heavy levels of pollution and health problems, not to mention are primary causes of climate change.
-Using petroleum-based synthetic leathers in an effort to simply refrain from using animal product is not helping the problem in any way (it could be even worsening the problem) and is definitely not in line with the vegan creed to do the least harm.
+Using petroleum-based synthetic leathers to replace animal leather may not be doing the environment any favors, considering the toll on the environment caused by petroleum refinement and transformation into PVC and PU.

-It therefore is nothing more than pure green-washing to advertise PVC and PU leather products as "vegan leather," because there is nothing "vegan" about petroleum.
+Therefore, we feel it is nothing more than green-washing to advertise PVC and PU leather products as "vegan," because there is nothing environmentally friendly about petroleum products.

 PVC was used extensively in past years to make synthetic leathers, but now PU is being more commonly used.
 This is due to chemical toxicity hazards that have led to a demand for the phase-out of PVC.